whamtet/simpleui/README.md

     [:div.main-element {:id id} ...]))
 ```

-Be very careful to only include `hx-swap-oob` elements when `hx-request?` is true.
+Be very careful to only include `hx-swap-oob` elements when `top-level?` is true.

 ### Responses